 An artistic melting pot, the world’s biggest galleries and art dealers have also taken the north-east road in recent years: in 2012, the Galerie Thaddeus Ropac moved to a former coppersmith’s workshop in Pantin, a town named the “new Brooklyn" by US daily The New York Times.
 Larry Gagosian opens a other gallery at Le Bourget the same year.

-Several contemporary art centres are located in the surrounding arrondissement, including La Galerie in Noisy-le-Sec, the centre Tignous d’Art contemporain in Montreuil, and Les Laboratoires d’Aubervilliers.
+Several contemporary art centres are located in the surrounding arrondissement, including the Espace Monte Cristo (Villa Datris Foundation) in the 20th arrondissement, La Galerie in Noisy-le-Sec, the centre Tignous d’Art contemporain in Montreuil, and Les Laboratoires d’Aubervilliers.
 They are united by the goal of bringing contemporary art and design to a wider audience.
 Other spaces take a more multidisciplinary approach, including La Maison pop in Montreuil, and Mains d’Œuvres in Saint-Ouen.
 On the margins of the classic art circuit, the creative arts pop up in the most unlikely places.
 Free-spirited hybrid spaces that blur the line between cultural institutions and artist’s squats, they experiment with new contemporary artistic forms.
 Among the best know is 6b, a space where art is created and displayed in a former office building in Saint-Denis.
 La Villa Belleville (20th arrondissement) provide studio and exhibition space for artists, while the Villa Mais d’Ici in Aubervilliers run experimental contemporary art projects, often in partnership with local residents.

 The north and east of Paris combine past and present with displays of contemporary art where you least expect it.
 For example, Musée d’Art et d’Histoire de Saint-Denis hosts contemporary art exhibitions.
 At the Archives nationales in Pierrefitte-sur-Seine you can also admire contemporary works by Antony Gormley, Susanna Fritscher and Pascal Convert, produced as part of the “1 % artistique” project.